 : No Regrets Farm and Sanctuary

-2. Create a Masterpiece
+3. Paint a Masterpiece

 Apply paint to canvas at an art "paint and sip" experience.
 Art with Alejandro is a splendid gift experience in the heart of the Market District.
 From painting a portrait of your pet, to a themed painting class, to private sessions there are plenty of opportunities to inspire the inner artist.
 Or book a private event in your home with BreatheAndPaint — artist Christina Smith will set up a stress-free art session for you and your friends.
+In Springfield, Vino and Vango provides step by step painting instruction in group lessons or as a private event.
+Aspiring artists will appreciate!

-3. Ride at Sunset
+4. Ride at Sunset

 A horseback ride along the beach at sunset is probably on everybody's bucket list.
 C&M Stables makes this dream come true with comfortable and scenic trail rides.
 Choose from a variety of options including lead-rope corral riding for children.
 The horses here are loved and well-cared for, each with their own sweet story.

-4. See a Season of Shows
+6. Gift a Season of Shows

-5. Golf Indoors
+7. Golf Indoors

 Winter golf?
 The weather's always perfect indoors at the Topgolf Swing Suite!
 Compete for the best sports scores while perfecting your golf swing, soccer kick, baseball pitch or dodgeball throw.
 The Topgolf game inside the Graduate hotel includes comfy lounge seating, bar and food service and your choice of games.

-6. Take Aim at Targets
+8. Take Aim at Targets

 Blast the clay birdies with your best buddies.
 A daily membership rate is offered for those just trying it out.
 Sign up for shooting instruction or choose from sporting clays, skeet, trap and five stand games.
 If you haven't been, Creswell Clay Target Sports offers a comfortable club house adjacent the outdoor ranges — a perfect place to relax after target practice.

-7. Puzzle Your Way Out of a Room
+9. Puzzle Your Way Out of a Room

-8. Visit the Sea Lions
+10. Visit Sea Lions in a Cave

 One of the must-do experiences of a lifetime, descend 200 feet into a cavernous marine cave to see bellowing sea lions.
 This family-owned attraction is also a family-favorite with cliffside walking paths, educational exhibits and a gift shop.
 Learn the history of the Sea Lion Caves and all about the wild Steller sea lions that inhabit it.